KMC20/DRIM-ANN/Perf-Model/README.md

 bash model.sh
 ```
 ## How to check the results
-Please refer to the Appendix of Artifact Description/Artifact Evaluation of the SC2025 article.
+Check the generated excel files in the `result` folder.
+Please refer to the Appendix of Artifact Description/Artifact Evaluation of the SC2025 article for more details.
 ## Reference
 If you feel this repo is useful for you, don't hesitate to star this!😀 And it is really kind of you to cite this repo in your paper or project.